abbyPitcairn/420BirthAndDelivery/Archive/Iteration3/use_cases.md

 1. Mother delivers baby; Nurse is able to enter DeliveryRegister form information; DeliveryRegister form is saved to Database.
 Information is attributed to Patient Mother and Patient Baby.
 (Josh)

-2. Information from DeliveryRegister form Database is sent to MonthlyMidwifeReport.
+2. Information from DeliveryRegister is sent to MonthlyMidwifeReport.
 (Josh)

-3. Nurse attempts to enter a Delivery Register form, but the patient (mother or baby) does not exist in the system.
+3. Nurse attempts to enter a Delivery Register form, but the patient (mother) does not exist in the system.
- System allows for new patient creation and links the delivery data accordingly.
+ System allows for new patient creation and links the DeliveryRecord accordingly.
 (Josh)

 4. Nurse searches for a specific mother.
 System displays past delivery records and outcomes linked to her profile.
 (Nathaniel)
     * According to current Patient object design, Each patient should have a collection of Visit objects, each having records of basic measurements like weight & body temperature as well as a principleCondition, additionalDiagnosis, and any special remarks.